Seán Binder

-Seán Binder (born 1996) is a German-born human rights activist and certified rescue diver who has spent most of his life in Ireland.
+Seán Binder (born 1996) is a German-born Irish human rights activist and certified rescue diver who has spent most of his life in Ireland.
 The son of a refugee father from Vietnam and a German mother, he grew up in Ireland and later studied at universities in Dublin and London.
-From 2017 to 2018, he volunteered with an humanitarian non-governmental organization on Lesbos island, Greece, assisting refugees arriving in small boats from the nearby Turkish coast.
+From 2017 to 2018, he volunteered with a humanitarian non-governmental organization on Lesbos island, Greece, assisting refugees arriving in small boats from the nearby Turkish coast.

 Along with Syrian refugee and human rights activist Sarah Mardini, he was arrested in 2018 and accused by Greek authorities of espionage, aiding illegal immigration and belonging to a criminal organization.
 These charges have been refuted by human rights organizations such as Amnesty International, denouncing the accusations against Mardini and other humanitarian workers as criminalization of humanitarian acts.